AapoSoukkio/Helsinki-city-bike-app/README.md

 ### Database model

-The three datasets for the summer of 2021 were combined into a single table for the journeys.
+The three datasets for the journeys made in summer 2021 were combined into a single table.

 ![Journeys Model](images/database_journeys.png)

-The stations data model what is used in the project
+Bicycle stations dataset modelled to a database table.

 ![Stations Model](images/database_bikestations.png)